 The decision to license any good or weapon remains with the Member state based on that state's national export control laws.
 Unlike CoCom, national decisions cannot be overturned or considered by the other Member states.
 Neither are there prohibitions to prevent an "undercut", the act of selling an exact or similar good after another country has denied such a sale.
 WA is not targeted at any nation, although an informal consensus has developed against sending arms or sensitive technologies to certain states.
-Current Wassenaar controls are set at 190,000 MTOPS.
+In December 2005, the Wassenaar Arrangement approved a new standard for calculating computing power.
+This new standard, called adjusted peak performance (APP), is the "adjusted peak rate at which digital computers perform 64-bit or larger floating point additions and multiplications," and is measured by a metric know as "weighted teraflops" (TFLOPS).
+This standard, reportedly devised with the cooperation of U.S. government and industry would need to be incorporated into the U.S. Export Administration Regulations and may also need Congressional approval because of the MTOPS reporting requirements in current law (see "The National Defense Authorization Act of 1998 (NDAA98)," below).